 PHT 208 - Sterile Products.
 2 Credits.
-This course provides an introduction to intravenous admixtures preparation and other sterile products, including total perenteral nutrition and chemotherapy.
+This course provides an introduction to intravenous admixtures preparation and other sterile products, including total parenteral nutrition and chemotherapy.
 Topics include aseptic techniques, facilities, equipment and supplies utilized in admixture preparation, incompatibility and stability, laminar flow hoods, immunizations and irrigation solutions and quality assurance.

-PHT 216 - Pharmacology for Pharmacy Tech I. 3 Credits. this course provides an overview of the major systems of the body; diseases that occur within those systems; and the prescription, non-prescription, and alternative medicines used to treat those diseases.
-The course will cover
+PHT 216 - Pharmacology for Pharmacy Tech I. 3 Credits.
+This course provides an overview of the major systems of the body; diseases that occur within those systems; and the prescription, non-prescription, and alternative medicines used to treat those diseases.

 PHT 226 - Pharmacology for PHT II.
 2 Credits.
 This course provides an overview of the major systems of the body, diseases that occur within those systems and the prescription, nonprescription, and alternative medicines used to treat those diseases.
 The course will cover mechanisms of action, pharmacokinetic principles, therapeutic efforts, adverse reactions, dosage forms, and routes of administration.
+(PR: PHT 216 with "C" or better)

 PHT 250 - Pharmacy Practice II.
 3 Credits.
 This course provides continued instruction in the technical procedures for preparing and dispensing drugs in the hospital setting.
 Topics include more detailed coverage of unit-dose dispensing, ward stock systems, materials management, automated dispensing and quality assurance.
+(PR: PHT 204 with "C" or better)